All About Yellow-Bellied Slider Turtle Poop

 Where Do They Poop From?

-However, if a yellow-bellied turtle’s cloaca becomes impacted, it could prove fatal.
+However, it could prove fatal if a yellow-bellied turtle’s cloaca becomes impacted.

 Do They Poop When They Are Scared?

-Yellow-bellied sliders don’t poop when they are scared, but they will poop or pee on you when they are tired of being handled.
+Yellow-bellied sliders don’t poop when scared, but they will poop or pee on you when tired of being handled.
 It’s a somewhat mischievous way of encouraging you to put them down again.

-So, if you are handling your turtle and get a poop surprise, you should probably put your turtle back in its enclosure.
+So, if you are handling your turtle and get a poop surprise, you should probably put it back in its enclosure.

 Does It Smell Bad?